axxeny/latinoslav/README.md

 1. Demostrate a good practice Python work pipeline (with unit testing, isolated virtual environment, src and tests separation).

-2. An actual project of transliteration of Russian language to latin script.
+2. An actual project of transliteration of Russian and Ukrainian languages to latin script.
 It provides a CLI.
 I plan to add an HTTP microservice.

 # Getting started